Pandex-lang/Pandex/STRUCT.md

-The Symbol table holds variables `name`,`address` and `scope` becuase identfiers can contain more than one characters but lexer returns only one token for each identifier, so symbol table contains identifiers because identifiers' rel is `>= 1` or (`more than one` or `one`)
+The Symbol table holds variables `name`,`address` and `scope` becuase identfiers can contain more than one characters but lexer returns only one token for each identifier, so symbol table contains identifiers because identifiers' rel is `> 1` --- `1` or `more than one` or `one`

 Please research more about symbol table